 As a people-led industry, developing our employees is central to our success.
 Initiatives such as leadership development, coaching and mentoring schemes, and life-long learning will ensure IPC members continue to thrive in the future.
-With the rise in e-commerce and the digitisation of our industry, training in technical skills will play a big role.
-Soft skills and management training will also be a focus, in order to train the next generation of managers and remain competitive in the modern labour marketplace.

-- L&D was one of the top scoring areas in the 2019 SMP questionnaire, ranking third after Climate Change and Health and Safety.
+- L&D was one of the top scoring areas in the 2020 SMP questionnaire, ranking third after Climate Change and Health and Safety.

 - Quantitative metrics for L&D are not reported under the SMMS.
 These are covered by the IPC Global Monitor reporting.

-Highlights of the group’s performance in 2019 include:
+Highlights of the group’s performance in 2020 include:

-- 13 posts have a dedicated L&D policy
+- 16 posts have a dedicated L&D policy

-- 10 participants have identified and assessed risks relating to L&D
+- 16 participants have identified and assessed risks relating to L&D